Ivor the Engine: Dai Station

 The station master at Llaniog.
-He is a stickler for the regulations of the railway, but sometimes bends the rules to help his friends.
+He is a stickler for the regulations of the railway, but bends the rules occasionally to help his friends.
 His life is made a little difficult by the fact that Ivor really doesn't care much for regulations at all.
 Although he is often gloomy and overly strict, he is a good person at heart.

 Owen the Signal

 Owen the Signal inhabits a signal box near Ivor's shed and makes an occasional appearance in the episodes.

 Evans the Song

 Evan Evans is the portly choirmaster of the Grumbly and District Choral Society.
 He is also Jones the Steam's wife's uncle.

 Mrs Porty

 A rich and eccentric aristocratic lady who enjoys the occasional glass of port and has new hats sent from London every week.
 She is also technically the owner of the railway, having bought it when the line was threatened with nationalisation.
 However, she does not bother much with the day-to-day running and things remained much the same after she bought it.